-CALL FOR THE 2017 DR. ROLAND “DOC” LOMBARD STUDENT RESEARCH AWARD
+CALL FOR THE 2018 DOC LOMBARD STUDENT RESEARCH AWARD

-The International Sled Dog Veterinary Medical Association (ISDVMA) is pleased to announce a call for research proposals from students in veterinary medicine with an interest in research on the health and well-being of racing sled dogs.
-The ISDVMA is an organization whose membership is composed of veterinarians and non-veterinarians with an interest in the health and well-being of these canine athletes.
-The Dr. Roland “Doc” Lombard Student Research Award is named in honor of Doc Lombard, a Wayland, Massachusetts veterinarian, multiple-time World Champion sprint race musher, and one of the most renowned and beloved dog mushers in history.
-Doc Lombard was the first sled dog veterinarian to make significant contributions to the practices and principles of sled dog health and medicine which are perpetuated by the ISDVMA today.
-While still a teen, Doc won prize money from his first sled dog race and used those winnings to help finance his veterinary school education.
-It is for these reasons that the ISDVMA is proud to honor his memory with the Dr. Roland “Doc” Lombard Student Research Award.
+The International Sled Dog Veterinary Medical Association (ISDVMA) is pleased to announce a call for 2018 research proposals from veterinary students with an interest in research on the health and well being of racing sled dogs.
+The ISDVMA is an organization whose membership is composed of veterinarians and non-veterinarians with an interest in the health and well being of canine endurance athletes.
+The Doc Lombard Student Research Award is named after Dr. Roland “Doc” Lombard, who was a sled dog veterinarian and World Champion musher that contributed significantly to the health and welfare of the modern sled dog through his research.
+Doc Lombard was a dedicated professional with a love for the sport of sled dog racing and who made significant contributions to the practices and principles of sled dog health and medicine that has been upheld by past and current members of the ISDVMA.

-Eligibility: Any student currently enrolled in an accredited veterinary school anywhere in the world that grants professional veterinary degrees is eligible to apply.
-Any undergraduate or graduate student currently enrolled in a pre-veterinary, animal science, biomedical, biotechnology, or bioengineering post-secondary program at an accredited university, and who has demonstrated a sincere commitment to pursuing the veterinary profession or a career supporting animal well-being also may be considered.
-Preference will be given to veterinary student submissions.
+Eligibility: Any student currently enrolled in an accredited veterinary school anywhere in the world that grants professional veterinary degrees are eligible to apply.
 No previous experience with sled dog medicine or sled dog racing is necessary.
-This grant should be written and initiated by the student to promote student research, and should not be developed primarily by the faculty advisor.
-Students are encouraged to identify a faculty advisor or mentor who can assist with development of a testable hypothesis, specific aims, justification, experimental design, and budget, with the ultimate goal being publication in a peer-reviewed, scientific journal.
+This grant should be written and initiated by the student to promote student research with the help and guidance of faculty mentors.
+Students are encouraged to identify an advisor or mentor who can assist with development of a testable hypothesis, specific aims, justification, experimental design, and budget, with the ultimate goal of generating data suitable for publication in a peer-reviewed, scientific journal.

-Topics: Research proposals should address topical issues that pertain to the health and well-being of racing sled dogs.
-Studies can be prospective or retrospective in nature, but preference will be given to projects that can answer applied questions or concerns of long distance, mid-distance, sprint, or working sled dogs.
-General areas of interests include but are not limited to physiology, pathology, nutrition, infectious disease (zoonotic and non-zoonotic), parasitology, disease conditions or etiologies affecting sled dogs, genetics, rehabilitation, and improving athletic performance.
+Topics: Research proposals should address topical issues that pertain to the health and well being of any class of racing sled dogs.
+Studies can be prospective or retrospective in nature, but preference will be given to projects that address current issues related to long distance, mid-distance, sprint, or working sled dogs and that can be translated into applied solutions.
+General areas of interests include but are not limited to physiology, pathology, nutrition, infectious disease (zoonotic and non-zoonotic), parasitology, disease conditions or etiologies affecting sled dogs, and improving athletic performance.

 Selection criteria: Proposals will be reviewed by a panel of veterinarians who are members of the ISDVMA.
-Preference will be given to proposals that are well written and organized and best meet the format outlined above.
-Deadline for submission is November 1, 2017.
-Notification of the award will be posted no later than December 15, 2017.
+Preference will be given to proposals that are well written, organized and best meet needs of the racing sled dog community Deadline for submission is November 1, 2018.
+Notification of award will be posted no later than December 15, 2018.